ThePacielloGroup/cupper/content/patterns/writing/markdown-and-metadata.md

 ```

 {{% note %}}
 The title automatically becomes the page's main `<h1>` heading.
-The highest heading level you should use in the body of your markdown file is `<h2>`.
+The highest heading level you should use in the body of your markdown file is therefore `<h2>`.
 {{% /note %}}

 ### Tags